alf45tar/PedalinoMini/README.md

 4|Access Point with Bluetooth|PedalinoMini™ skip the WiFi procedure on boot and create a WiFi Access Point.<br>PedalinoMini™ will wait for BLE-MIDI connection.<br>Web UI config is disabled.
 5|Access Point without Bluetooth|PedalinoMini™ skips the WiFi procedure on boot and create a WiFi Access Point.<br>BLE is disabled.
 6|Reset WiFi credentials|Forget the last connected access point.<br>On next boot PedalinoMini™ can be connected to a new AP.
 7|Ladder Config|Learn mode for your ladder pedal.
-Any resistors ladder can be calibrated just pressing footswitches in sequence.<br>Select at least one Ladder pedal before to proceed with configuration.
+Any resistors ladder can be calibrated just pressing footswitches in sequence.<br>Configure at least one pedal as Ladder before to proceed with configuration.
 8|Reset to factory default|

 The last booting mode (1-5) is selected if you don't press any button on boot.